 There will be changes to the licence obligations of gas suppliers under the Utilities Act.
 ActewAGL has allowed for additional costs of compliance with the Utilities Act.
-Further assessment of the impact will be made prior to the final decision.
+ActewAGL submits that changes to authorisation fees, taxes, imposts and balancing charges should be passed through to customers.
+The Commission has accepted ActewAGL's proposal.